 - Girlish Pigtails: In Black and White.

-- Heir to the Dojo: She was Drayden's apprentice and adoptive grandaughter, training to take over the gym when he retires.
+- Heir to the Dojo: She was Drayden's apprentice and adoptive granddaughter, training to take over the gym when he retires.

-- Little Miss Badass: She's both the youngest and the eighth Gym Leader in White.
-And of course in Black 2 and White 2 she has become the Unova Champion.
+- Little Miss Badass: She's both the youngest and the eighth Gym Leader in White, and then Unova's Champion in Black 2 and White 2.

 - Magical Girl Warrior: While not actually a Magical Girl Warrior, her theme and outfit, as well as room are all very evocative of the genre.

 - Mundane Utility: Discussed.
 In Masters, she really doesn't see the fact she can completely understand Dragon-types as such a big deal to everyone who learns about her, because she always sees that skill as simple common sense that naturally comes to her as easy as breathing air.

 - Nice Girl: Helpful and sweet.
 In Masters, N is utterly confused as to why she doesn't think of him as a bad person for all he did while working under Team Plasma and defeating Alder.
 She says that he only defeated Alder because, as Alder put it, his dream of helping Pokémon was simply stronger than his dream that helped N beat Alder, meaning that he didn't have any bad intentions but truly won with a good heart.

 - Painting the Medium: If you select Kanji View in the Japanese version, she'll still speak only in kana.

 - Pimped-Out Dress: Drayden picked it out for her.
 Shows that Pink Means Feminine, and she does a Girly Skirt Twirl when she first puts it on.